comsa33/openforticlient-vpn/README.md

 2. Select "Manage Profile Password"
 3. Choose "Save Password" and enter your VPN password
 4. The password will be securely stored in your OS keychain

+## Visual Indicators

+- In Profile Explorer:
+  - Green shield icon: Active profile that is connected
+  - Orange/yellow shield icon: Active profile that is connecting
+  - Standard shield icon: Active profile that is not connected
+  - Lock icon: Inactive profile
+- In Title Bar:
+  - Play (▶) button: Visible when VPN is disconnected, to connect with active profile
+  - Stop (■) button: Visible when VPN is connected, to disconnect the VPN
+- In Status Bar:
+  - "VPN: Connected" with highlight background: VPN is currently connected
+  - "VPN: Disconnected": No active VPN connection

 ## Extension Settings